BIS Implements SDN Crossover Rule

 First, assess your organization’s respective sanctions and export controls risks in dealing with persons designated or blocked under OFAC’s SDN List, especially under the foregoing sanctions programs, and in dealing with items that may be subject to the EAR.
 For example, no matter where your organization is located in the world, if you deal in items subject to the EAR and you’re engaging in transactions related to their export, reexport, or transfer (in-country) to or within Russia, or with countries that are at a higher-risk of unauthorized diversion to Russia (e.g., U.A.E., Turkey), then you have an elevated risk profile in dealing with a sanctioned party under OFAC’s Russia-related sanctions program, and in invoking the licensing requirement in § 744.8 of the EAR.

-Relevant controls to consider to best ensure compliance with the new licensing requirement in § 744.8, especially if there’s an elevated risk profile, are as follows:
+Relevant controls to consider to best ensure compliance with the licensing requirement in § 744.8, especially if there’s an elevated risk profile, are as follows:

 1. Ensure that your restricted party screening procedures and third-party applications include screening against OFAC’s SDN List and the BIS Entity List (if they aren’t already).